 And design-wise, walk-in showers are definitely an advantage.
 First, you don't need to "cut" the room in different sections to fit the shower.
 Because you can use the same tile all over, your bathroom will look more harmonious and continuous.
 And you know what happens when a room looks harmonious?
 Right, it looks bigger as well.
 You don't have to sacrifice style for practicality.

 The walk-in shower is usually considered a modern style.
 For sure, the openness and thoughtful design make it likely to be modern, but you can definitely match your walk-in shower with the rest of your home, whether it's modern, or contemporary, or eclectic.

 It's all in the choice of tile, decor items, and furniture.

-All right, let's start with modern because it's the most obvious style choice for walk in showers.
+Let's start with modern because it's the most obvious style choice for walk-in showers.

-Why do walk in showers work so well with modern or contemporary styles?
-Usually because walk in showers are usually open and use straight geometrical shapes like rectangles and circles.
-The lack of ledges and elaborate decorate make them minimal---thus perfect for modern design.
+Why do walk-in showers work so well with modern or contemporary styles?
+Usually, because the walk in showers are usually open and use straight geometrical shapes like rectangles and circles.
+The lack of ledges and elaborate decorate make them minimal—thus perfect for modern design.

 Or, you can play with said shapes and use a fairly neutral background tile to emphasize the size and openness of your shower.
 Use contrasting shapes—circle shower heads against a straight white rectangle subway tile—to bring visual interest.